 Or colonnades

-A noonday storm
+A storm sweetens

 A stone well